 - Economic and market conditions and factors may materially adversely affect the value of the Master Fund's investments. - The possible failure of the investment strategies, techniques and practices employed by one or more Investment Managers. - The Master Fund may invest in Investment Funds that invest in other investment vehicles thereby subjecting the Master Fund to an additional level of fees, which could be substantial. - Investing indirectly in the Master Fund can result in loss of invested capital.
-Use of leverage, short sales and derivative transactions by Investment Managers, among other things, can result in significant losses to the Master Fund. - The Master Fund invests in Investment Funds that may not have diversified investment portfolios, thereby increasing investment risk. - There are special tax risks associated with an investment in the Master Fund, including the potential tax risks of investments in limited partnerships. - Cybersecurity breaches may allow an unauthorized party to gain access to the Master Fund's assets, customer data, or proprietary information, or cause the Master Fund and/or its service providers to suffer data corruption or lose operational functionality. - Operational risk may arise from human error, error by third parties, communication errors, or technology or system failures, among other causes. - A widespread health crisis such as a global pandemic, for example COVID-19 caused by the novel coronavirus known as SARS-CoV-2 (Coronavirus), has caused and could in the future cause substantial business interruptions, market volatility, exchange trading suspensions and closures, impact the ability to complete repurchases, Investment Fund redemptions, and affect Master Fund performance.
-The impact of Coronavirus, or other health crises, epidemics or pandemics that may arise in the future, could adversely affect the global economy in ways that cannot necessarily be foreseen. - The Federal Reserve has increased substantially interest rates to combat inflationary pressures following a very long period of historically low interest rates.
-Rising interest rates may slow economic activity, including triggering a recession, which could expose fixed-income and related markets to heightened volatility and could cause the value of the Master Fund's investments, and the Master Fund's net asset value (NAV), to decline, potentially suddenly and significantly. - There is a risk of inflation, which is the risk that the present value of assets or income from investments will be less in the future.
+Use of leverage, short sales and derivative transactions by Investment Managers, among other things, can result in significant losses to the Master Fund. - The Master Fund invests in Investment Funds that may not have diversified investment portfolios, thereby increasing investment risk. - There are special tax risks associated with an investment in the Master Fund, including the potential tax risks of investments in limited partnerships. - Cybersecurity breaches may allow an unauthorized party to gain access to the Master Fund's assets, customer data, or proprietary information, or cause the Master Fund and/or its service providers to suffer data corruption or lose operational functionality. - Operational risk may arise from human error, error by third parties, communication errors, or technology or system failures, among other causes. - A widespread health crisis such as a global pandemic, has and could continue to cause substantial business interruptions, market volatility, exchange trading suspensions and closures, impact the ability to complete repurchases, Investment Fund redemptions, and affect Master Fund performance.
+The impact of health crises, epidemics or pandemics that may arise in the future, could adversely affect the global economy in ways that cannot necessarily be foreseen. - The Federal Reserve has increased substantially interest rates to combat inflationary pressures following a very long period of historically low interest rates.
+Rising and/or continuing high interest rates may slow economic activity, including triggering a recession, which could expose fixed-income and related markets to heightened volatility and could cause the value of the Master Fund's investments, and the Master Fund's net asset value (NAV), to decline, potentially suddenly and significantly. - There is a risk of inflation, which is the risk that the present value of assets or income from investments will be less in the future.
 Inflation rates may change frequently and drastically as a result of factors, such as unexpected shifts in the domestic or global economy, and the Master Fund's investments may be affected, which may reduce the Master Fund's performance.
 Further, inflation may lead to the rise in interest rates, which may negatively affect the value of debt instruments held by the Master Fund's investments, resulting in a negative impact on the Master Fund's performance.
-Inflation has been accelerating at a faster pace than in recent years, these circumstances may continue for an extended period of time, and may continue to affect adversely the value and liquidity of the Master Fund's investments.
-If interest rates increase, slowing economic activity and creating unemployment, but inflation does not decline, the possibility of "stagflation"

-may exist, where purchasing power declines and unemployment remains or rises, with resulting negative impact on markets.
+Inflation has accelerated and inflation risk is elevated compared to normal conditions because of, among other things, recent monetary policy measures and the current interest rate environment.
+Inflation risk may continue for an extended period and may affect adversely the value and liquidity of the Master Fund's investments.
+In addition, efforts to curb inflation may result in economic slowdown, or recession, and there is a related risk that pressures from stagnant economic growth and inflation together can result in a circumstance referred to as stagflation, where purchasing power declines and economic activity and employment slow, with resulting negative impact on securities and other markets.